Display The Total For The Quantity Column.

 Filtering Data

 You can add a WHERE clause to filter the data before calculating the sum.
-For example, to calculate the total quantity for a specific product category:
+To give you an idea, to calculate the total quantity for a specific product category:

 SELECT SUM(quantity_column) AS total_quantity